-Formal application must be made on a blank which may be obtained from the Registrar, Emory-at-Oxford, Oxford, Georgia.
-All applicants must have transcripts of all previous high school and college work, signed by an official of the school, sent for evaluation.
+Formal application must be made on a blank which may be obtained from the Registrar, Oxford College, Oxford, Georgia 30267 All applicants must have transcripts of all previous high school and college work, signed by an official of the school, sent for evaluation.
 The right is reserved to reject any applicant whose high school program does not indicate adequate preparation for college work.
 A report of a physical examination is required and a blank for this report will be furnished.

-The applicant is advised to make application and file his credentials as early as possible in the school year prior to his expected entrance to Emory-at-Oxford.
+The applicant is advised to make application and file his credentials as early as possible in the school year prior to his expected entrance to Oxford College.
+Notice of acceptance or rejection will be mailed upon receipt of and consideration of the completed application.